bouchardhenry/Pokemon-app/README.md

 ## 🌐 Live Demo

-Check out the live version of the application: <a href="https://bouchardhenry.github.io/Pokemon-app-2/">Pokedex Explorer</a>
+Check out the live version of the application: <a href="https://bouchardhenry.github.io/Pokemon-app-2/" target="_blank">Pokedex Explorer</a>

 ## ✨ Features